-Number of Netflix subscribers -- additional information
+Number of Netflix subscribers - additional information

 Netflix, founded in the U.S. in 1997, offers media through online streams or through a DVD-by-mail service.
-Netflix initially introduced a subscription based online service in 1999 and, since then, has expanded their services to different markets, primarily in the Americas and Europe.
+Netflix initially introduced a subscription based online service in 1999 and, since then, has expanded its services to different markets, primarily in the Americas and Europe.
 Netflix’s global expansion is promising, as the number of non-U.S. paying Netflix subscribers added up to around 26 million already in 2015, with growth projections for the coming years.
 By 2020, 24.4 million Netflix subscribers will be located in Brazil alone, one of the most promising markets for the streaming provider.
-Along with Brazil, Germany, Mexico, Canada and the United Kingdom are also important markets for Netflix.
+Along with Brazil, Germany, Mexico, Canada, and the United Kingdom are also important markets for Netflix.